tarosky/cookie-tasting/README.md

 } );
 ```

-Plese remember adding dependency for `cookie-tasting-heartbeat` to your script.
+Please remember adding a dependency for `cookie-tasting-heartbeat` to youar script.

 ### Handle UUID

-By default, this plugin set UUID for each user.
+By default, this plugin sets UUID for each user.
 This will be...

-* Unique for each logged in user and will be saved as user_meta.
+* Unique for each logged-in user and will be saved as user_meta.
-* Also kept for anonymous user.
+* Also kept for anonymous users.

 So you can use it for Google Analytic's [User ID View](https://support.google.com/analytics/answer/3123662).